JPowell2003/AI_BookRecommender/README.md

 - Streamlit interface for book selection and results display
 - Clean, modular codebase with a possibility to expand to use a Neural Network

+## Data source
+Book metadata is retrieved using the free and open [Open Library API](https://openlibrary.org/developers/api), which provides real-time access to book titles, descriptions, and subjects.

 ## Tools & Libraries

 - Python